microsoft/minecraft-samples/resource_pack_sample/README.md

 # Resource Pack Sample

-This sample is the resource pack used in the Intro to Resource Packs Tutorial.
+This sample is the resource pack used in the Intro to Resource Packsg Tutorial.

 See the [Intro to Resource Packs](https://docs.microsoft.com/minecraft/creator/documents/resourcepack) documentation for the full walkthrough creating an aggressive cow using a resource pack.